Coordination Council (Belarus): Russia

+On 25 August 2020 a spokesperson for Russian President Vladimir Putin welcomed the Council's stated intention not to reduce ties with Russia.
+On 9 March 2021 the Russian ambassador to Belarus, Dmitry Mezentsev, said that the Council had asked him for a meeting, which he refused, describing its members as "people no one has ever elected".

 Citizens' protest groups

 On 1 November 2020, in the context of the October 2020 Polish protests, Polish citizens led by All-Poland Women's Strike created a Consultative Council that they said was inspired by the Belarusian Coordination Council.